 For memorization-heavy revision goals, Blurting takes advantage of the recall boost from verbalizing and self-testing across expanding intervals.
 The method leverages the spacing effect, where spreading repetition over time heightens retention.
 Immediately correcting mistakes also reinforces learning through feedback.

-This technique is especially effective for subjects with extensive number of facts and other content, like biology, history, geography, or computer science.
+Blurting technique is especially effective for subjects with an extensive number of facts and other content, like biology, history, geography, or computer science.

 While Blurting takes more active effort than passive rereading, the vocalization and temporal spacing appears to produce strong memorization results for many learners.
 However, more research may be needed to quantify Blurting’s efficacy over other standard study techniques.
 But anecdotally, the vocalization fluency targeted aligns well with exam needs.